renlulu/ParseProject/Everstake/project.md

 ---
+name: Everstake
-name: Everstakedescription: A staking service platform that allows you to stake ZIL.
+description: A staking service platform that allows you to stake ZIL.
 logo: No
 categories: Staking
 status: Live